Blueprint Travelers - Travel SiteBlueprint Travelers - Travel Site

 The Balconies

 The Balconies is more of a viewpoint than a hike, although you will still have to walk about 2 kilometers total (1.2 miles) to experience them.
 The Balconies lookout overlooks a large valley below, giving beautiful views of the overall landscape.
 You can see more about the trail on AllTrails here.
+For those who do not want to walk, you can visit the Reed Lookout directly from the parking lot which gives you a view of the valley below.

 The view from and overlook onto a rock and a valley in Grampians